adamnew123456/spc/README.rst

   and you have the way that C works.
 After I realized the unity of *ref* loads, I got rid of the separate assignment statements in favor of the unified assignment the compiler (and the C language) uses today.

+- *Static If.* Having code that was backend independent was not possible for a good while, because of the lack of conditional compilation - this is because it was not possible to do conditional compilation based upon the backend in use.
+Rather than doing a separate macro system (like cpp) which was much more powerful a feature than simple conditional compilation warrants, I opted to try doing static if, which I had been looking into at the time.
+The first condition supported was *platform?*, which was sufficient to pull out a small standard library and merge almost all the samples from both backends.